digirati-co-uk/iiif-manifest-editor/README.md

 In 2018 we developed an experimental [IIIF Workbench](https://www.youtube.com/watch?v=HHQdQ8Ti5eI&t=12s) for assembling complex canvases in a visual environment (like PowerPoint).

-These combined to make a [IIIF Manifest Editor](https://www.youtube.com/watch?v=D8oA3rHbvPM) that in normal, default mode produces IIIF Presentation 3 Manifests, but can be extended with plugins to produce IIIF Manifests with particular structures and custom `behavour` properties, to drive custom viewing experiences - slideshows, guided viewing and the complex digital exhibition layouts seen in the Delft examples.
+These combined to make a [IIIF Manifest Editor](https://www.youtube.com/watch?v=D8oA3rHbvPM) that in normal, default mode produces IIIF Presentation 3 Manifests, but can be extended with plugins to produce IIIF Manifests with particular structures and custom `behavior` properties, to drive custom viewing experiences - slideshows, guided viewing and the complex digital exhibition layouts seen in the Delft examples.
 Development of branches of the Manifest Editor for different clients went hand in hand with new viewers and static site generators.

 We have ended up with multiple versions of the Manifest Editor, with different IIIF capabilities, user interfaces, and persistence mechanisms.
 Some versions integrate with our DLCS platform, allowing drag-and-drop creation of IIIF Image Services in real time.